wowmaking/trustpilot/README.md

-# trustpilot
+README
-Light TrustPilot API library for PHP
+A PHP library for dealing with Trustpilot

+PHP Library to Wrap Trustpilot API

+Installation
+$ composer require ramos94/php-trustpilot-api